 In 2002, Katie Vick was introduced to the WWE audience.
-Many consider what followed to be one of the most tasteless segments in television history.
+Many consider what followed one of the most tasteless segments in television history.

 The Shameful Katie Vick Storyline in WWE